agnibha-chatterjee/sqlite-ui/README.md

 - Secure File Upload: As this is a purely frontend application, your data never leaves the browser.
 - User-Friendly Design: Designed to be user-friendly, catering to users with varying levels of technical expertise and SQL knowledge.

-## Design Decisions

-- The app in it's current state allows for viewing only one database, so the class responsible for loading the database (SQLite) is a singleton class.
-- The DatabaseManager is a layer of abstraction that sits on top of the SQLite and QueryHistory classes exposing their functionality through instances of each, respectively.
-- The only model class to be imported and used by other classes is DatabaseManager.

 ## Getting Started

 To test SQLite UI locally, follow these steps: